 Statutory Sick Pay (also known as SSP) is a payment that your employer is obliged to pay you by law if you have to take time of work due to an illness or injury that stops you from working.
-This payment, which is currently £95.85 a week, is payable for the first 28 weeks of your illness as long as you meet the eligibility criteria, which are:
+This payment, which is currently £95.85 a week (as of February 2021), is payable for the first 28 weeks of your illness as long as you meet the eligibility criteria, which are:

 If you are eligible for sick pay, you’ll be paid this from the fourth day of your illness or injury onwards – or, if you’re self-isolating due to contracting Coronavirus, you should be paid SSP from the first day you’ve taken off work.

 If you’re not entitled to SSP, there may be some other benefits available to help support you during your illness or injury such Universal Credit or Employment and Support Allowance (ESA).
 You can use form SSP1 to support your application.

 SSP is payable whether you are an employee or a worker – including a casual or zero-hours worker.
 If you’re an agency worker who has been working for an agency for at least three months, you should be entitled to SSP in the usual way.
 If you’ve been there less than three months, you should be entitled to sick pay until the end of the last assignment you’d been working on.

 Whilst the rules for sick pay in the UK are the same across the whole country, your workplace likely has their own process for reporting sickness – it’s important that you check your contract and stick by your company’s policy to be eligible for sick pay and to avoid repercussions that might be in breach of your employment contract.